 Black Tie – get that tuxedo cleaned, guys, and ladies, bring on the beaded gown.
 By the way, don’t confuse this with White Tie, Creative Black Tie and Black Tie Optional.

 Holiday or Festive Attire – Guys, you won’t need the tuxedo, but please don’t wear jeans.
-Yes, ladies, beads and bling are fine but don’t copy anything Cher would wear.
+Yes, ladies, beads and bling are fine but don’t copy anything Lady Gaga would wear.

 Dressy Resort – Wearing clothes you would bring on vacation to impress the natives would be a good choice.
 You never know who you will meet.
 Beach and Garden attire fall into this category.

 Come As You Are – Clean and casual is fine, but keep your pajamas and bunny slippers home.
-These parties should be reserved for 7 year olds.
+You’re not 7 years old.

 Remember that you represent the company you work for, and more importantly, you represent yourself.
 People remember that first impression, good or bad.